rflynn/imgmin/README.txt

 All but one of these component types are text-based.
-Text files can be automatically compressed by a webserver using gzip, which is supported by all major browsers.
+Text files can be automatically compressed by a webserver using gzip, which is supported by all major webservers and browsers.

 Most web traffic consists of image file downloads, specifically JPEG images.
+JPEG files use so much bandwidth that Google has tried improving them by introducing an alternative format[16].
-JPEG images are not compressed by the webserver because JPEG is a binary format which does not compress well because it includes its own built-in compression, and generally it is up to the people creating the images to select an appropriate compression setting.
-Compression and image quality are inversely proportional.
+JPEG images are not compressed by the webserver because JPEG is a binary format which does not compress well because it includes its own built-in compression, and generally it is up to the people creating the images to select an appropriate compression setting when the file is saved.

-The JPEG quality settings most used by graphics professional tend to be highly conservative, for several reasons.
+The JPEG quality settings most used by graphics professionals tend to be highly conservative because Compression and image quality are inversely proportional and graphics people are interested in utmost visual quality and not in spending time worrying about network efficiency.

-Firstly, JPEG is a "lossy" file format; once the quality/compression level has been applied to an image and saved, information can be lost.
-Visible quality errors (known as "artifacts") accumulate with repeated edits, so it is in graphical best interests to choose a very high quality setting in case a future edit is necessary.

-Secondly, graphics people tend to think of file sizes differently than backend web and network engineers.
-They are used to dealing with bitmapped files in the 100MBs range; a 100K JPEG file, at 1/10 of 1MB, does not seem large in comparison.

-Lastly, many graphics people tend to value their work and are generally hesitant to introduce any artifact, no matter how insignificant.

 The result of overly conservative JPEG compression and webservers' inability to compress them any further means that many images on the web are too large.